ProMeText/aquilign_seeing_the_difference_workshop/README.md

 cd atelier_biblissima_aquilign
 ```

-Then simply install venv if you haven't already done so `pip install --user virtualenv`. **The code has been verified on python version 3.10: please use this version.**
+Then simply install venv if you haven't already done so `pip install --user virtualenv`. **The code has been verified on python version 3.10: please use this python version.**

 ```
 python3.10 -m venv seeing_the_difference_environment
 source seeing_the_difference_environment/bin/activate
-pip3 install -r requirements.txt
+pip3 install -r requirements_cpu.txt
 ```

 ### Installing ipykernel and linking the virtual environment